 Scammers create accounts and begin publishing conventional ads.
 Once a reliable precedent is set, they begin posting fraudulent ads instead.

-Change IP addresses:
+Change IP addresses

 This is when scammers continually change IP addresses to avoid being tracked.

-Multiple ad publication:
+Multiple ad publications

 Scammers submit multiple ads in big quantities; to disguise their fraudulent ones.